Ju-jh/ju-jh/README.md

 ### Hi there 👋

-🧑‍ this is Jayden
+🧑‍ this is Jayden.
-I'm in Hanghae99🌱 now
+I'm in Hanghae99🌱 rigth now.

-💻 I mainly use Node.js(JavaScript)
+💻 I prefer to use Node.js(JavaScript)

 please visit here 👇